import Link from 'next/link'; Brain Activation (fNIRS) | Nattapat Kulwattho

 The brain activation on upper extremity motor control tasks in different forces levels

-Research 2024 fNIRS · Robotics · Motor Control Scientific Reports 2025 (Accepted)
+Research 2024 fNIRS · Robotics · Motor Control Scientific Reports 2025

 overview